yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the Hyper-V host credentials.](Images/Exercise1/appliance-config-5.png)

-The next step is to register our Hyper-V host with the Azure Migrate appliance.
+The next step is to register the Hyper-V host with the Azure Migrate appliance.

 11. Under 'Specify the list of Hyper-V hosts and clusters to discover', click **Add**.